 At first, I was convinced that my throbbing headache and the strange ringing in my ears had something to do with the intensity of the boxing class.
 Yes, my arms and legs were on fire, but was my head supposed to be pounding this ferociously, too?
 With only 15 minutes left in the class, I almost walked out before it ended, but I also did not want to look like a wimp who couldn’t handle the class, so I stayed.

 I stayed the whole hour, and my body — specifically my ears — was punishing me for it.
 Post-workout, my head was in more pain than my fatigued muscles, and the ringing ears lasted hours after I exited the building.
-After chugging as much water as I could (turns out dehydration wasn’t the culprit), I soon realized that water wasn’t going to do much for the major ear damage I just endured throughout the class.
+After chugging as much water as I could (turns out dehydration was not the culprit), I soon realized that water was not going to do much for the major ear damage I just endured throughout the class.